Variété: 2010s

 In 2011, Marcin Karnowski, a drummer known from 3moonboys and George Dorn Screams, joined Kaźmierczak and Maciejewski, and Variété started rehearsing as a trio.
 This lineup recorded Piosenki Kolonistów (247Records, 2013) which enjoyed an enthusiastic reception.
 After release of the album, keyboardist Bartek Gasiul and bassist Grzegorz Korybalski joined the band.

 In 2015, choreographer Jacek Gębura directed a dance and music performance entitled “The Ball, or Get-Together.
 Variété plays” which had its premiere at the Stage Songs Review in Wrocław.
 In the same year, an album which is a recording of that performance, entitled PPA Wrocław 2015 (247Records, 2015), was released.
 The spectacle has been successfully staged until today, mainly at theatre festivals.
 The band's most recent studio album entitled "Nie wiem" was released in 2017.

-In making of the last few albums Variété have developed their own approach to recording new material and further work on it.
-Musicians meet in a studio for a few hours’ sessions to record all tracks of all instruments.
-Then they select the most interesting fragments and only based on those do they build new songs.
+In making of the last few albums, Variété have developed their own approach to recording new material.
+Musicians meet in a studio for a few hours to record every track of every instrument, then they select the fragments that stand out to them and build their songs based on those fragments.

 Although Variété is considered by many as a leading representative of cold wave, in his current remarks Grzegorz Kaźmierczak emphasizes the necessity of departing from that genre as a prerequisite of progress.
 At the same time Variété is seen by a lot of musicians as a band that shaped their musical and literary awareness, a group that continues to inspire.